enesusta/kur/README.md

 ### Docker

 You can mapping the ports whatever you want.
-The most important thing about github-trending-crawler port mapping is that github-trending-crawler runs on `5000 HTTP` port.
+The most important thing about kur port mapping is that kur runs on `5000 HTTP` port.
 You must consider this during configure your mapping.

 - With CLI